Adriankhl/relativitization/README.md

 Turn-based strategy game / agent-based simulation framework / social model in a 4D relativistic spacetime.

+See [game documentation](https://github.com/Adriankhl/relativitization-game-doc) if you want to know more about the game.

 **Status of the project**: Command line simulation is functioning, the first version of the game will be released in February 2022.